 Eternia is by some margin the largest playset produced in the vintage Masters of the Universe line.
 I don’t remember ever seeing it in stores back in the 1980s, and I didn’t know anyone who owned one.
-My only brief introduction to it was where it was in references in one of the 1986 minicomics.
+My only brief introduction to it was where it was referenced in one of the 1986 minicomics.
 Eternia is often compared to the G.I.
 Joe U.S.S.
 Flagg, a playset that was even larger and more expensive:

 Design & Development